 Across the world private education is booming.
 It is a dilemma for society.
 Governments need to concern themselves about equality and about social mobility.
 Things that the private sector discourages rather than encourages.
 The problem with private schools is that they do tend to increase inequality.
-When parents are allowed to spend money on their children they will spend as much as they can so obviously rich kids go to better schools.
+When parents are allowed to spend money on their children they will spend as much as they can.
+It is obvious that rich kids go to better schools.

 Though private schools and tuition promote inequality, Emma Duncan, our social policy editor, explains why governments should embrace the private sector’s rise.